Build Your Own Crystal Radio

 - As a last step, install the felt footpads on the bottom of your crystal radio.
 Congratulations!
 You have finished building your crystal radio.
 It should look like the completed radio shown in Figure 19.
 You are now ready to move on to the next section, Testing Your Crystal Radio.

-- Optional: if you haven't already, you can decorate the wooden base of your radio, as shown in Figure 20, below.
+- Optional: if you haven't already, you can decorate the wooden base of your radio, as shown in Figure 20.

 Figure 19.
-A diagram of a completed crystal radio.
+A picture of a completed crystal radio.
 The two wires leaving the left side of the picture connect to the ground rod and antenna respectively.

 Figure 20.
 A decorated crystal radio.